open-contracting-extensions/ocds_metrics_extension/README.md

 }
 ```

-## Use with requirements

-Metrics can be used along with the [requirements extension](https://github.com/open-contracting-extensions/ocds_requirements_extension) which will add a `RequirementReference` to metrics.

-With the requirements extension, bids, awards and contracts can include a `RequirementResponse` indicating the values against each metric that a supplier intends to meet.

-This can allow a degree of comparison between performance anticipated at bid, award, contract and implementation phases.

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.